 The gastrointestinal system processes or digests Barley+ and liberates the nutrients intrinsically present, ready for absorption and distribution by the circulatory system.

 Barley+ digestion commences in mouth with mastication, which increases the surface area of Barley+ and allows greater enzyme access to the masticated products.
-Here, under the enzymatic activity of salivary amylase, starch-containing carbohydrate digestion begins.
+Here, under the enzymatic activity of salivary amylase, carbohydrate digestion begins.

-As Barley+ remnants move into the acidic environment of the stomach, pepsin furthers the enzymatic digestion by breaking down the proteins into smaller polypeptides.
+As Barley+ remnants move into the acidic environment of the stomach, pepsin and hydrochloric acid furthers the enzymatic digestion by breaking down the proteins into smaller polypeptides.
 Lingual lipase commences the enzymatic digestion of the healthy fats present in Barley+.
 The smaller fragments, together with the carbohydrates, intrinsic vitamins, minerals, antioxidants and other nutrients present, then move into the small intestine for further digestion and then absorption.

 In the small intestine, pancreatic proteases and lipase further breakdown the fragmented proteins and fats into smaller peptides and amino acids, monoglycerides and free fatty acids, facilitated by the fat digesting activity of bile released into the small intestine by the gall bladder.
 Small peptides and amino acids are essentially ready for absorption further along the small intestine.
 Fatty acids and monoglycerides form into micelles, which are taken up into the epithelial cells.
 Here, fatty acids and monoglycerides are repacked into triglycerides and with cholesterol, lipoproteins and other lipids formed into chylomicrons.
 These then get released via the lymph system into the blood.